THEOplayer/react-native-theoplayer-ui/docs/ui.md

+---
+title: Getting started
+description: Start building your UI in just a few minutes!
+sidebar_position: 1
+sidebar_custom_props: { 'icon': '🚀' }
+slug: /react-native-ui/getting-started
+---

-# Getting started with the react-native-theoplayer UI
+# Getting started with the React Native THEOplayer UI

 The `@theoplayer/react-native-ui` package provides UI components and a `THEOplayerDefaultUi` that can be used with alongside the `THEOplayerView`.